huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 Failure (SERVFAIL, [@!RFC1035]) SHOULD be notified to the initiator of the transaction.

-## Closing the DNS over QUIC Connection
+## Closing the DNS/QUIC Connection

 QUIC connections are closed using the CONNECTION_CLOSE mechanisms specified in [@!I-D.ietf-quic-transport].
 Connections can be closed at